Smart Manufacturing: The Digital Transformation

 The digital revolution is re-defining our world and how we live in it.
 It empowers individuals.
 It launches start-ups.
 It topples dictators.
 But nowhere are the changes more exciting right now than in the world of industry.
 Orders of magnitude improvements in virtualization, execution and automation are changing the way products are designed, manufactured and even serviced.

-In this presentation, Mr. Batra will discuss the lessons of the digital revolution so far.
+In this presentation, Mr. Orchard will discuss the lessons of the digital revolution so far.
 How are manufacturers using digital technologies to speed up the product development process?
 How can digital improve efficiency and product quality?
 What is the impact on culture and talent acquisition?
 And if your shop floor was last refreshed in the 1990s, what’s the best way to begin?

 Manager, Advanced Manufacturing